Davidlequnchen/ROS2-workshop/README.md

 ### Install Visual Studio (Around 8 GB)
+- Since it takes a lot of space, maybe you can skip this step.
+If it causes any problems, then can go back and install it (I haven't test it yet, you can tell me if it works without visual studio)
 - Download [visual studio 2019 community version](https://visualstudio.microsoft.com/zh-hans/thank-you-downloading-visual-studio/?sku=Community&rel=16&src=myvs&utm_medium=microsoft&utm_source=my.visualstudio.com&utm_campaign=download&utm_content=vs+community+2019#install)
 - Make sure that the Visual C++ features are installed.
 - Make sure that no C++ CMake tools are installed by unselecting them in the list of components to be installed.